ZekiFayes/Machine-Learning/README.md

 This project is to build machine learning models -- computational models.
 Our goal is to go through machine learning, comprehend the concepts, and employ them to solve problems.
 That is to learn mathematics behind these algorithms.
 We will understand the basic concepts as well as implement the algorithms in Python/PyCharm.

 ## Optimization Problem
 Most of Machine Learning problems are Optimization problems, which means that we can find the solutions by minimizing or maximizing the cost function.
-If the machine learning problem is not a optimization problem.
-We can transform it into a optimization problem via transformation.
+If the machine learning problem is not an optimization problem.
+We can transform it into an optimization problem via transformation.
 Hence, we solve the machine learning problem by solving the optimization problem.
 Here comes optimization, epsecically convex optimization.
-Refer to <Convex Optimization> -- Stephen Boyd
+Refer to Convex Optimization -- Stephen Boyd

 ## General Solution
-Now that the machine learning problem can be a optimization problem.
+Now that the machine learning problem can be an optimization problem.
 We can employ Back Propagation to update weights and biases.
 Some elements are involved in these process.

 #### Gradient Descent
 Batch Gradient Descent,